 Don’t write checks when you don’t have the funds available, even if you think the funds will be there in a few days.
 It’s easy for payments to clear faster than you expected or for deposits to clear more slowly than you hope.
 If you find yourself tempted to write bad checks, that’s a sign that something needs to change (either your spending habits or the tools you use for cash-flow).
 Bouncing checks creates numerous problems, and making it a habit can eventually bring down your credit scores.

 How Long Do You Have to Stop Payment?

-You might have several business days to get this done, but there’s nothing you can do if a payee goes to a bank branch and cashes the check (the funds can be pulled from your account instantly).
+You might have several business days to cancel a payment, but there’s nothing you can do if a payee goes to a bank branch and cashes the check before you complete the process (the funds can be pulled from your account instantly).

 Contact your bank and ask how to stop payment on your check.
 In many cases, a verbal request will work temporarily (typically two weeks), but you’ll need to follow up in writing for longer periods of time.